wallyhealth/policies/source/sections/04-risk_management_policy.md

    4. Wally performs periodic technical and non-technical assessments of the security rule requirements as well as in response to environmental or operational changes affecting the security of ePHI.
 3. Wally implements security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to:
    1. Ensure the confidentiality, integrity, and availability of all ePHI Wally receives, maintains, processes, and/or transmits for its Customers;
+   2. Ensure compliance by all workforce members and vendors that come in contact with Customer ePHI.
+4. Wally implements industry standards and compliant practices to protect against:
-   2. Protect against any reasonably anticipated threats or hazards to the security or integrity of Customer ePHI;
+   1. Any reasonably anticipated threats or hazards to the security or integrity of Customer ePHI;
-   3. Protect against any reasonably anticipated uses or disclosures of Customer ePHI that are not permitted or required; and
+   2. Any reasonably anticipated uses or disclosures of Customer ePHI that are not permitted or required.
-   4. Ensure compliance by all workforce members.
-4. Any risk remaining (residual) after other risk controls have been applied, requires sign off by the senior management and Wally's Security Officer.
+5. Any risk remaining (residual) after other risk controls have been applied, requires sign off as defined in [§4.3.4 Risk Acceptance](#4.3.4-risk-acceptance).
-5. All Wally workforce members are expected to fully cooperate with all persons charged with doing risk management work, including contractors and audit personnel.
+6. All Wally workforce members are expected to fully cooperate with all persons charged with doing risk management work, including contractors and audit personnel.
 Any workforce member that violates this policy will be subject to disciplinary action based on the severity of the violation, as outlined in the Wally Roles Policy.
-6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Wally's Security Officer (or other designated employee).
+7. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Wally's Security Officer (or other designated employee).
-7. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
+8. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
-8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
+9. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
   1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a ticket in the QMS.
   2. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
   3. All findings are captured in an approved document that is linked to the ticket.
   4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer approves or rejects the ticket.
 If the ticket is rejected, it goes back for further review and documentation.
   5. If the review is approved, the Security Officer then marks the ticket as Done, adding any pertinent notes required.
-9. The Risk Management Procedure is monitored on a quarterly basis using the QMS reporting to assess compliance with above policy.
+10. The Risk Management Procedure is monitored on a quarterly basis using the QMS reporting to assess compliance with above policy.

 ## 4.3 Risk Management Procedures